softwareguru/beam-summit-website/data/faq.md

 ### Livestream & Recordings

 If you’re unable to attend Beam Summit in-person, you can still be part of the magic.
-All the lectures from the sessions will be available for free on the Beam [youtube channel](https://www.youtube.com/channel/UChNnb_YO_7B0HlW6FhAXZZQ) few weeks after the conference.
+All the lectures from the sessions will be available for free on the Beam [YouTube channel](https://www.youtube.com/channel/UChNnb_YO_7B0HlW6FhAXZZQ) few weeks after the conference.

 ## Registration

-### Free admission
+### Admission

-All admissions to Beam Summit are free.
-Please make sure to [register in EventBrite](https://www.eventbrite.com/e/beam-summit-europe-2019-tickets-57933472576).
+Beam Summit is organised as a part of [ApacheCon](https://www.apachecon.com/acna19/).
+To attend, you have two options:
+- Attend only Beam Summmit sessions.
+Please register [here](https://www.cvent.com/events/apachecon-las-vegas-2019/registration-1436cacdafaf45bba109116f50efa788.aspx?refid=Standard&fqp=true) using *Standard Registration* and the code **BEAMSMMT19**.
+Price: **$99**.
+- Register for ApacheCon and attend all other ApacheCon sessions as well.
+Please visit the [ApacheCon website](https://www.apachecon.com/acna19/register.html) for this option.
+Price: **$500-$700**.

 ## Code of Conduct